SalihWarsama/salihwarsama.github.io/_posts/2025-06-19-squarespace-tutorial.md

 Once you’ve created an account, type into the search bar any domain name you wish.
 I highly recommend making it short, memorable, and aligned with your brand.

 After hitting enter, Squarespace will tell you what all the available options are.
-If the domain you desire is available, it will tell you at the top of the results “exact match”.
-If that particular domain name isn’t available, Squarespace will also provide a “closest match” result, changing the TLD extension, which is usually from .com to .net or .org.
+If the domain you desire is available, it will tell you the `Exact match` in green at the top of the results.
+If that particular domain name isn’t available, Squarespace will also provide a `Closest match` result in yellow with a different `TLD extension`, which is usually `.net` or `.org`.

 ![Squarespace Search](https://raw.githubusercontent.com/SalihWarsama/salihwarsama.github.io/refs/heads/main/assets/img/squarespace-buy-domains.png)

-After you’ve chosen the domain name with a TLD extension you desire, add it to your cart.
+After you’ve chosen the domain name with a `TLD` extension you desire, add it to your cart.
 Continue to checkout, put in your billing information, and confirm the purchase.

 If you’re not sure about buying a domain yet, don’t worry, I have already purchased a domain and will show you what all the options look like when configuring your domain.

 The following sections are all available to you on your initial purchase and require no additional purchase, with the website builder potentially being the only exception:

-- Overview page
+- **Overview page**
-- Website Builder
+- **Website Builder**
-- DNS page
+- **DNS page**
-- Email page
+- **Email page**
-- Activity log
+- **Activity log**
-- Permissions
+- **Permissions**
-- Billing
+- **Billing**

 ### Overview
 The **Overview** section provides all the major settings you can adjust, such as the billing cycle of the domain, `WHOIS` privacy protection, and a domain lock.